 For soy-free butternut squash pasta, choose a miso that is soy-free – yes, there are some!

-For nut-free butternut squash pasta, skip the cashew cheese topper and sub coconut milk beverage for the almond beverage.
+For nut-free butternut squash pasta, skip the cashew cheese topper and use your favorite nut-free milk beverage.

 - 1 3-pound butternut squash, peeled, seeded and cut into ½-inch cubes

 - ½ teaspoon salt, divided

 - 1 small head of cauliflower, cut into florets

 - 1 15-ounce can white beans, drained and rinsed

 - 1½ cups plain or unsweetened dairy-free milk beverage